11 mai 2008

 The last two lines are an imitation of Pope's "An Essay on Man".

-a Bass Viol, broke by a short-sighted gentleman, who sat down upon it.
+An elegy on a Bass Viol, broke by a short-sighted gentleman, who sat down upon it.

 Vitaque cum gemitu fugit indignata sub umbras.